IVSoftware/IVSoftware.Portable.WatchdogTimer/README.md

     public void StartOrRestart() => StartOrRestart(null, EventArgs.Empty);

     /// <summary>
-    /// Restart the watchdog timer.
+    /// Restart the watchdog timer injecting a custom event to be fired on completion.
     /// </summary>
     /// <remarks>
     /// Subscribe to the RanToCompletion event to receive notification of completion.